Niyosoft-Inc/apps-403/apps/NGINX/docs/01-Installing NGINX on Ubuntu.md

 ## Installing NGINX.
 For us to install NGINX, we’re going to need to add an apt repository for it.
 Thankfully, we can follow the official documentation (http://nginx.org/en/linux_packages.html) for how to do this.
-The first thing that we need to do is download the signing key and add it using apt-key:
+The first thing that we need to do is download the signing key and add it using `apt-key`:
 ```
 curl -o nginx_signing.key http://nginx.org/keys/nginx_signing.key
 ```